prog1010/prog101/docs/Objects.md

 # Objects

-In JavaScript objects are collections of values (similar to arrays or lists) that we can access by their name.
+In JavaScript, objects are collections of values (similar to arrays or lists) that we can access by their name.
 The names that we assign to values are also called *keys* or *properties* of the object.

 The data structure behind an object implementation is also called a *dictionary* or *map** which we will